SubhadipMitra2004/project_1/README.md

 # project_1
-This is my first project, where i create a To-Do-List using Python programming language.
+This is my first project, where i created a To-Do-List using Python programming language.